 Dr. Akkerman attended pre-med courses from 1941 to 1943 at the University of Utrecht in the Netherlands.
 For the next two years he was a member of the Dutch Resistance until the end of WWII.
 He went back to Medical School from 1945 until 1950, graduating M.D. on July 9th, 1950.
 Dr. Akkerman was a First Lieutenant in the Netherlands Army and was posted to Dutch New Guinea as the Officer of Health from 1950 to 1952.

-Dr. Akkerman immigrated to Canada in 1952 and did a Junior Internship at Hotel Dieu Hospital, in Windsor, Ontario.
-In 1954 he received his L.M.C.C. in Toronto and opened a General Medical Practice in Chatham, Ontario in August of that year.
-His office was initially located at 117 William St., South, but he eventually re-located his office to 575 Queen Street.
+Dr. Akkerman immigrated to Canada in 1952 and he did a Junior Internship at Hotel Dieu Hospital, in Windsor, Ontario.
+In 1954 he received his L.M.C.C. in Toronto and he opened a general medical practice in Chatham in August of that year.
+Dr. Akkerman’s office was initially located at 117 William St., South, but he eventually re-located his office to 575 Queen Street.
 He resided at 920 Queen Street.

 In 1957 Dr. Akkerman was appointed Honorary Vice-Consul of the Netherlands.
 Dr. Akkerman spoke fluent Dutch, German and English.

 Dr. Akkerman was a member of the Canadian Reformed Church of Chatham.
-Dr. Akkerman enjoyed carpentry, photography, gardening and model trains.
+He enjoyed carpentry, photography, gardening and model trains.

-Dr. Akkerman died the 14th of August, 1993 and he was buried at Maple Leaf Cemetery in Chatham.
-He never married.
+Dr. Akkerman died on the 14th of August, 1993 and he was buried at Maple Leaf Cemetery in Chatham.
+Dr. Akkerman never married.